lunnettasl/1_intro_python_project/README.md

 ## 2. Flowchart
 ### Description of the Flowchart
-1. Start: The program starts.
+I. Start: The program starts.

-2. Initialize Transaction Object: An instance of the Transaction class is created.
+II.
+Initialize Transaction Object: An instance of the Transaction class is created.

-3. Display Menu: The menu with options is displayed to the user.
+III.
+Display Menu: The menu with options is displayed to the user.

-4. User Selects an Option: The user selects an option from the menu.
+IV.
+User Selects an Option: The user selects an option from the menu.

 For each menu option:
   1. Add Item:
     Prompt for item name, quantity, and price.